SergejBre/SynchroTime/README.md

-# SynchroTime - CLI- and GUI-client for adjust the exact time and calibrating the RTC DS3231 module
+# SynchroTime - CLI- and GUI-client for adjust the exact time and calibrating the RTC DS3231 modules

 [![Documentation](./images/doxygen_badge.svg)](https://sergejbre.github.io/SynchroTime/doc/html/index.html)[![releases page](./images/release_badge.svg)](https://github.com/SergejBre/SynchroTime/releases)

 ![PROJECT_IMAGE](./images/guiApp_About.png)

 ## Motivation
 The real-time clock module on the [DS3231](https://create.arduino.cc/projecthub/MisterBotBreak/how-to-use-a-real-time-clock-module-ds3231-bc90fe) chip has proven itself well in work with microcontrollers Arduino, Raspberry Pi, etc. According to the declared specification, it is an extremely accurate RTC with a guaranteed accuracy ±2 ppm (from 0°C to +40°C), which translates into an error of just 1 minute over the course of a year under the worst case scenario.
 But a large number of modules on the market do not meet the accuracy declared by the manufacturer, which is undoubtedly upsetting.
-Nevertheless, the manufacturer has provided for the possibility of correcting the drift of the clock time, which is associated with the aging of the oscillator crystal in the range from -12.8 to +12.7 ppm.
+Nevertheless, the manufacturer has provided for the possibility of correcting the drift of the frequency, which is associated with the aging of the oscillator crystal in the range from -12.8 to +12.7 ppm.
 This correction value can be written to one of the registers on the DS3231 (See part **Discussion** for exact ppm values).
 In addition, the manufacturer has provided a the energy-independent flash memory AT24C256 in the module, into which calibration parameters and correction factors can be placed.
 The tool below can automatically calibrate the DS3231 module.

 ## About the app
 * CLI and GUI applications are used for fine adjust and calibrating the DS3231 RTC module.

 * The application allows you to:
-  * Synchronize the time of the RTC DS3231 with your computer time;
+  * adjust the time of the RTC DS3231 with your computer time;
-  * Correct the time drift of the DS3231-RTC clock.
-The algorithm performs correction in the range from -12.8 to +12.7 ppm;
+  * correct the frequency drift of the RTC DS3231.
+The algorithm performs correction in the range from -12.8 to +12.7 ppm.
   * The application allows you to evaluate the accuracy and reliability of the RTC oscillator for a particular sample, as well as the chances of successful correction in case of significant time drift;
-  * Automatically save parameters and calibration data to the energy-independent flash memory of the type AT24C256.
+  * automatically save parameters and calibration data to the energy-independent flash memory of the type AT24C256.
 In case there is a power failure to the module.
+  * The application allows you to estimate the response time over a serial port using a dynamic moving average method (Simple Moving Average).

 * Developed in pure Qt, no third party libraries.